HITS-AIN/AINJuliaRegistry/README.md

 # AINJuliaRegistry

-Registry for simplifying the installation of Julia packages produced by AIN group
+Registry for simplifying the installation of Julia packages produced by AIN group.

+Packages registered with the general registry of Julia will not be registered here too.

 ## Using the registry